eliotmuirgrid/iguana63_documentation/affiliates.md

 Given the huge amount of legacy engine technology in use, the market size is enormous.
 This creates opportunities to develop commercial relationships that should be very lucrative for partners.
 An interface engine is a versatile technology that can solve many problems in healthcare, and Iguana X will be the best product on the market.

 Of course, I will eventually expect to negotiate fair fees for the value I provide to my affiliate partners in enabling them to execute this extremely profitable conversion business.
+But for the first affiliates I will not expect them to take any risk up front.
+[I will provide my expertize in helping with the conversion process for free initially until I have proven my business value](conversion.md).

 **There will be zero maintenance costs on licensing the engine itself, which will be licensed under the same Mozilla license that Mirth used before adopting a commercial model.**